Mykonos with Family – A Heavenly Holiday or Headache?

 GETTING THERE

-Alternatively, the high-speed ferry from Pireaus and Rafina ports will get you there in two and a half hours.
+Alternatively, the high-speed ferry from Pireaus and Rafina ports will get you there in two-and-a-half hours.
 We prefer Rafina being less chaotic, while the spacious Golden Star Super Express ferry is our vessel of choice.

 You may also like